 A 4.8-star rating looks incredible on a billboard and feels validating to ownership.
-On the Google map pack at 3:00 AM, however, it is virtually meaningless if the sample size is inadequate.
+On the Google map pack at 3:00 AM, however, it is much weaker if the sample size is thin or stale.

 Successful mold remediation and water damage firms prioritize intake speed above all else.